Useful Tools for Starting a Business in the U.K.

 Those that have chosen to come to the U.K. to start a new business may be doing so to take advantage of the strong economy and business opportunities in various fields.
 But there are a number of hurdles to overcome, one of which is obtaining the correct business visa.

 The Tier 1 Investor Visa is for investors who are ready to invest more than £2,000,000.
 For the Innovator Visa investors must have £50,000 in investment funds, unless the business is already endorsed by an appropriate government body, such as UK Naric.
 The Start-up Visa doesn’t require funding, but an endorsement is also needed.
 Both visas are applicable to entrepreneurs from outside of the European Economic Area (EEA) and Switzerland.

-For most businesses, technical support is a service that is required at least once.
-Finding a trusted London-based IT support company is an advisable measure for keeping your operations in order so you can focus on your core business.
+While most of the tools listed below are cloud-based, technical support is a service that is required by most new businesses at least once.
+Finding a trusted London-based IT support company is, therefore, an advisable measure for keeping your operations in order so you can focus on your core business.

 Making a business plan – LivePlan